Delta is still melting down. It could last all week - KESQ

 Delta is still melting down.
 It could last all week

+The meltdown has ensnared an estimated half a million people, ruined holidays and travel plans and prompted a federal investigation – even as Delta flight cancellations and delays are ongoing and far outpacing issues at other carriers.

-As of 6 am ET the Atlanta-based airline had canceled 383 flights, and Endeavor Air, its regional carrier that feeds its system under the Delta Connection brand, had canceled another 18 flights.
-The cancellations follow more than 1,250 flight cancellations Monday, and 4,500 flights from Friday through Sunday.
+As of 2pm ET the Atlanta-based airline had canceled 466 flights, and Endeavor Air, its regional carrier that feeds its system under the Delta Connection brand, had canceled another 28 flights.
+The cancellations follow more than 1,250 flight cancellations Monday, and 4,500 flights from Friday through Sunday between Delta and Delta connection.

+There were more than 1,000 Delta and Delta Connection listed as delayed by FlightAware.
+The canceled flights by the two carriers represented nearly 70% of all flights within, to or from the United States that have been canceled on Monday, according to FlightAware.
+No other US airline had canceled one tenth as many flights.

+The problems prompted the Transportation Secretary Pete Buttigieg to announce the Department of Transportation would be starting an investigation to make sure Delta is following the law and treating passengers fairly.

 The problems stemmed from a software update issued late Thursday night by cybersecurity firm CrowdStrike that crashed Windows software.
 A cascade effect caused problems throughout the global airline industry last Friday.